Fitness Enthusiasts

 As with all wellness advice, consult your doctor before making major changes to your diet and exercise routine.

 Rikki Keen is a Registered Dietitian and Certified Specialist in Sports Dietetics.
 She provides nutritional counseling and consultant services for hospitals, corporate health and wellness programs, government agencies and athletes.
 Her athletic clientele range from high school to Olympic level.
-Currently, Rikki is the sports dietitian for the NFL Training Facility at ESPN’s Wide World of Sports, the Columbus Crew MLS team and Florida Hospital’s Athlete Performance Program.
-In addition, she serves as an adjunct faculty member at the University of Alaska and dietitian for the Seawolves.
+Rikki was the sports dietitian for the NFL Training Facility at ESPN’s Wide World of Sports, the Columbus Crew MLS team and Florida Hospital’s Athlete Performance Program.
+In addition, she served as an adjunct faculty member at the University of Alaska and dietitian for the Seawolves.
+She is currently the Senior Sport Dietician for the U.S. Olympic & Paralympic Committee.
 As an FRS Scientific Advisor, Rikki appreciates and endorses the “science, synergy and honesty behind the FRS products.”